 Traders try to time their trades.
 They aim to buy and sell stocks based on their prediction of the price fluctuation.
 It is not possible to predict stock performance accurately & consistently.
 There are many factors at play that an individual cannot control.
 It can lead to losses and the investment portfolio will be unbalanced.

-Trading or investing in stocks is a form of gambling as many risks are involved.
+Trading or Direct investing in stocks in India is a form of gambling as many risks are involved.
 Many young people treat it as a game.
 They buy and sell to make profits and win money rather than with the aim of investing or creating wealth.
-This can backfire as in the long-run you never win in a casino.
+This can backfire as in the long run you never win in a casino.

 Retail investors depend on market news and views to trade and invest.
 They usually get the information late.
 By then, the big players have already factored in the news and views in their trading or investing decisions and the retail investors’ actions backfire.